Lowe homers twice, Rays hold off Dodgers 6-4 to even Series

 Blake Snell struck out nine in 4 2/3 innings for the Rays and didn’t allow a hit until Chris Taylor’s two-run homer trimmed it to 5-2 in the fifth.
 The Dodgers threatened to complete a big comeback in the eighth, but Tampa Bay’s relievers held firm.

-Left-hander Aaron Loup also did a nice job, throwing a called third strike past Cody Bellinger with a runner on second to end the eighth before retiring the first two hitters in the ninth.

-After an off day, Game 3 in the best-of-seven Series matches two big-game pitchers starting on extra rest Friday night.
-Charlie Morton gets the ball for Tampa Bay against Walker Buehler.
+“I think today was a little bit better indicator of the kind of team that we are,” said Wendle, who had a two-run double and a sacrifice fly.
+“Just a complete win, complete team win.”

+“They’ve got some really good pitchers.
+They got out to that early lead and we just weren’t able to overcome it,” Taylor said.
+“We did a pretty good job of fighting to the end and we just weren’t able to come up with the big hit we needed.”

-Lowe hit an opposite-field solo homer to left-center in the first off Tony Gonsolin, putting the American League champion Rays ahead for the first time at this neutral-site World Series with their 27th home run of the postseason, matching a major league record.
+Lowe hit a solo shot to left-center in the first off rookie Tony Gonsolin, putting the American League champion Rays ahead for the first time at this neutral-site World Series with their 27th homer of the postseason — matching a major league record.
 The second baseman was hitting .107 this postseason, and in an even worse 4-for-48 slide (.083) the past 13 games since the start of the AL Division Series.

-“Sometimes guys, you’ve got to allow them to go through some tough patches, and he’s been in one,” Rays manager Kevin Cash said.
-“He will go quiet for a little while, but he can get as hot as anybody in baseball.”

-By the time he went deep again in the fifth, his second opposite-field shot of the game and the entire season — with a runner on against Dustin May, already the fourth Dodgers pitcher — it was 5-0.

-Will Smith and NLCS MVP Corey Seager also homered for the Dodgers.
-Seager’s solo shot in the eighth was his seventh homer and 16th RBI, extended the franchise records he had already set this postseason.
-Those are also the most homers by a shortstop in any MLB postseason.
+“You’ve got to able to be tough-minded and Brandon is.
+A lot of our guys are,” Cash said.
+“We owe it to our guys to stick with them.

-Snell already had all his strikeouts when he walked Kiké Hernández with two outs in the fifth before Taylor, the No. 9 batter, homered on his 80th pitch.
-The Rays ace was out of the game two batters later, after Mookie Betts walked and Seager singled.
+Snell, the 2018 AL Cy Young Award winner, retired 10 straight before walking Kiké Hernández with two outs in the fifth and Taylor, the No. 9 batter, homered on his 80th pitch.
+Tampa Bay’s ace was out of the game two batters later, after Mookie Betts walked and Seager singled.

-Anderson got out of the jam with a strikeout of Justin Turner.
+Anderson got out of the jam with a strikeout of Justin Turner, then gave up a solo homer to Smith in the sixth.

 The Dodgers knew it would be primarily a bullpen game using various arms, instead of bringing back Buehler on short rest after ace lefty Clayton Kershaw threw six strong innings in their 8-3 win Tuesday night in Game 1.

-Four of the first five LA pitchers allowed runs, with Dylan Floro keeping a clean slate after benefiting from a nice defensive play and a replay review that ended the second.
-The Dodgers were the first team to use four pitchers within the first four innings of a World Series game since the Oakland Athletics against Cincinnati in Game 3 of the 1990 World Series.
+Los Angeles used seven pitchers, and four of the first five allowed runs.
+The Dodgers were the first team to use four pitchers within the first four innings of a World Series game since Oakland against Cincinnati in 1990.

-Gonsolin, the rookie right-hander who started, allowed Lowe’s first homer and was done after 1 1/3 innings.
-That was the shortest start in a World Series game since San Francisco’s Jake Peavy was done after giving up five runs in 1 1-/ innings in a 10-0 loss at Kansas City in Game 6 of the 2014 World Series.
+Gonsolin gave up Lowe’s first homer and was done after 1 1/3 innings.
+That was the shortest start in a World Series game since San Francisco’s Jake Peavy gave up five runs in 1 1/3 innings of a 10-0 loss at Kansas City in Game 6 of the 2014 World Series.

-Snell threw only 10 pitches in a 1-2-3 first that included strikeouts of Betts and Turner.
-After 11 of his first 15 pitches in the second inning were balls, among two walks and a strikeout, the 2018 Al Cy Young Award winner retired the next 10 batters until the walk to Hernández in the fifth.

-The left-hander was attacking with breaking pitches in the strike zone, not his usual pattern, since the Dodgers don’t often chase.
-But Los Angeles didn’t get many bats on the ball against him.
-But less than a week after an aggressive hook by Cash to take Snell out of Game 6 of the ALCS after four innings, he still hasn’t completed six innings in a game since July 2019.
+Snell attacked with breaking pitches in the strike zone, not his usual pattern, against a Dodgers team that doesn’t often chase.
+But less than a week after an aggressive hook by Cash to take Snell out of Game 6 of the ALCS after four innings, the left-hander still hasn’t completed six innings since July 2019.

+“I’m not going to get mad at Cash.
+He’s got to manage, I’ve got to play.
+I’ve got to make it harder for him to come out and pull me,” Snell said.
+“I made it easy with the walk and the homer and then the walk.
+You can’t blame him.
+He’s trying to win a World Series game.”

 UP NEXT